-Reminder/Media Advisory: Infrastructure Canada
+REMINDER/Media Advisory: Infrastructure Canada

-GRANDE PRAIRIE, ALBERTA--(Marketwired - Jan.
-19, 2017) - Members of the media are invited to attend a transit site tour with the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities, and His Worship Bill Given, Mayor of Grande Prairie.
+SYDNEY, NOVA SCOTIA--(Marketwired - Jan.
+23, 2017) - Members of the media are invited to attend an important infrastructure announcement with the Honourable Stephen McNeil, Premier of Nova Scotia; the Honourable Mark Eyking, Member of Parliament for Sydney-Victoria, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; and his Worship Cecil Clarke, Mayor of Cape Breton Regional Municipality.

 Follow us on Twitter at @INFC_eng

-Brook SimpsonPress SecretaryOffice of the Minister of Infrastructure and Communities613-219-0149brook.simpson@canada.caAileen MachellPress SecretaryAlberta Transportation and Alberta Infrastructure780-292-0154Aileen.machell@gov.ab.caJason HenryTransit ManagerCity of Grande Prairie780-538-0487jhenry@cityofgp.comInfrastructure Canada613-960-9251Toll free: 1-877-250-7154infc.media-medias.infc@canada.ca
+Brook SimpsonPress SecretaryOffice of the Minister of Infrastructure and Communities613-219-0149brook.simpson@canada.caDavid JacksonSenior Advisor Media RelationsOffice of the Premier of Nova Scotia902-424-3882David.Jackson@novascotia.caChristina LameyCape Breton Regional Municipality902-574-0178clamey@cbrm.ns.caInfrastructure Canada613-960-9251Toll free: 1-877-250-7154media@infc.gc.ca

 See all RSS Newsfeeds